umfy/umfy-sweep/readme.md

 ![Symbol](./images/symbol.png?raw=true "symbol")

 ## Layer 3 - number
-Brackets and = sign are the same as in the symbol layer. $ and % are swapped because i barely use $.
+Brackets and = sign are the same as in the symbol layer.
+Dollar and Percent are swapped because i barely use dollar sign.
 The most used symbols paired with numbers are there.
 It can be accesed comfortably by left hand thumb and also optionally by pressing both right-hand thumb keys to allow one handed usage from time to time.
 ![Number](./images/number.png?raw=true "number")